BarCode2002/athenea/README.md

 # Athenea

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.17.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 19.

+## Quick start

+- Clone the repository
+- Execute docker-compose up
+- App is running on localhost:80

 ## Development server